-Sick leave is a benefit which provides payments in lieu of compensation to benefits eligible employees who are unable to perform the functions of their position because of an illness or serious health condition or because they are needed to care for a spouse or child with an illness or serious health condition.
-In general, employees should arrange routine health care appointments during nonworking hours; however, in cases where these appointments must take place during regular working hours, non-exempt employees may charge the time used for these appointments to sick leave.
+Sick leave is a benefit which provides payments in lieu of compensation to Benefit-eligible Employees who are unable to perform the functions of their position because of an illness, injury, or Serious Health Condition or because they are needed to care for a Spouse, Domestic Partner or Child with an illness, injury, or Serious Health Condition.
+In general, employees should arrange routine health care appointments during nonworking hours; however, in cases where these appointments must take place during regular working hours, employees should try to schedule appointments at times that minimize disruption of work-place productivity.
+Non-exempt employees may charge the time used for these appointments to sick leave.
 Whenever possible, supervisors should be notified of such appointments at least 48 hours in advance.
-In addition, eligible employees may use hourly increments of sick leave for an intermittent Family Medical Leave Act (FMLA) leave under section V.D below.
+In addition, eligible employees may use sick leave for Family and Medical Leave Act (FMLA) leave as provided under Section V below.